mstksg/inCode/copy/entries/machines-3.md

 written using `foldAuto` and a tuple, but the explicit recursion version is arguably nicer)

-Now, we are treating our input starts as time-varying values, and the "Reader environment" contains the "time passed since the last tick" --- The time step or sampling rate, so to speak, of the input stream.
+Now, we are treating our input stream as time-varying values, and the "Reader environment" contains the "time passed since the last tick" --- The time step or sampling rate, so to speak, of the input stream.
 We have two stateful `Auto`s ("locally stateful", internal state) that compute the time integral